Cheap Racecar Build Ep. 4: The Engine Is In, the Trans Is Bolted, and the Weight Numbers Are In

 Here's why weight matters so much in this class of racing, because some people still argue about this and I don't know why:

 - Power-to-weight ratio scales linearly.
 Cut 100 pounds and you get the same percentage improvement as adding the equivalent proportion of horsepower.
-On a budget car, that's often more achievable than an engine build.
+On a budget build, that's often more achievable than an engine build.

 - Lighter cars are easier on consumables.
-Tires, brakes, suspension components all last longer when they're not fighting unnecessary mass every lap.
+Tires, brakes, and suspension components all last longer when they're not fighting unnecessary mass every lap.

 - In wheel-to-wheel or time-attack competition, a light car with modest power consistently beats a heavy car with big power through slow corners and transitions.
 The physics are not negotiable.